roman-milk/roman-milk.github.io/a-weird-one.md

  "Yes sir.
 Come with me."

  He and Alex walked over to the car and several minutes later Alex came back and told Phil to move his car.
 Phil did it and the man pulled out and drove away.
 As soon as he was out of sight the cops left and Alex told us to go on back into the house.
 We got inside and he told us that the man's agency had been hired to follow Pam.
-Report_Story #3